 There are a few possible solutions to this problem that don't involve scrapping RFID.
 The Johns Hopkins scientists propose several ways to better secure the system: First, RFID makers should switch from 40-bit to 128-bit encryption; owners should wrap their fob in tinfoil when not using them, to help block fraudulent signals from activating transmission; and most important, carmakers should use RFID technology as an additional security measure, not the sole one.

 As with any other security system, the advice is simple: Layer up.
 Don't rely on any single protection method.
 Instead, use several different types of security in order to make it as complicated as possible to bypass.

-For more information on RFID, car security and related topics, look over the links on the next page.
+For more information on RFID, car security and related topics, look over the links below.